nhsengland/python-in-an-hour/README.md

 ### The data we'll use

 We'll use the artificial Hospital Episode Statistics (HES) data.
-This has the same structure as the real HES used in our industry, but it's mock data - there's no personally identifiable information in it.
+This has the same structure as the real HES, but it's mock data with no personally identifiable information in it.

 ### Packages